 Top of Page

 The Universidad Peruana de Ciencias Aplicadas (UPC) is located in the capital city of Lima, on the west coast of Peru.
-Lima was founded by Francisco Pizarro on January 18, 1535, and was considered the vice-royal capital of South America for three centuries.
 Heir to ancient cultures and a rich colonial tradition, Peru is a magical spot which is a melting pot of different cultures.
 This makes it an excellent starting point from which to begin your exploration of a land that, by anyone’s standards, is truly fascinating.

 The Study Abroad Program at UPC gives foreign students the chance to learn and develop skills in the Spanish language while immersing themselves in Peruvian and Latin American culture.
 Courses are available in history, culture, management, communications, and political science, to name a few.
 All courses are taught in Spanish.

-Founded in 1796, The University of Strathclyde is the third largest university in Scotland.
-It has 67 buildings over 500 acres of land.
-It teaches over 20,000 students in five faculties.
+Founded in 1796, The University of Strathclyde is the third largest university in Scotland with over 20,000 students in five faculties.
 The student body consists mostly of British students, with a 9% ratio of overseas students.
 “A place of useful learning,” Strathclyde was initially known as a major technological institution with a wide reputation for research and learning.
-It was once famous for producing some of the best scientists and engineers of the country.
 In recent years Strathclyde decided to broaden its activities, adding business, education, and humanities courses to its profile.
 Courses are available in the Psychology, English, Arts and Sciences and Business Departments.

 HRAP’s approach is to provide in-field training and technical assistance to human rights NGOs and their supporters, as well as to provide counsel via international communications.
 HRAP works closely with Helsinki Committees and other independent human rights education programs.